For editorial originality, Similarity Check helps editors compare the text of submitted papers for similarity.

 If you’re a Crossref member and have full-text URLs for Similarity Check in the metadata for at least 90% of your content, then you’re eligible to join the service.

-If you aren’t yet a member, then you can apply to join here.
+If you aren’t yet a member of Crossref, then you can apply to join here.
 You can find more information on how to include these full-text URLs in your new registrations or add them to content that you’ve previously registered on our support site.

-You can check if you’ve done this properly using the widget below - just type your account name in the box below, select the correct one from the list, and your result will be automatically calculated.
+Journal publishers - we’ve created a tool that you can use to check whether you’re eligible to join the service.
+Just start typing your account name in the box below and the tool will suggest account names that match.
+Select the correct one from the list, and your result will be automatically calculated.
 Don’t worry, you don’t need to know your Member ID.

 If you do meet the obligations, the widget will link you to a form where you can apply for Similarity Check and click to accept the service terms.
 If you don’t meet the obligations, the widget will provide a CSV to download which shows all your DOIs that don’t have the links.
 It will also provide instructions for how to add the missing full-text URLs.